Recognize Your Colleagues - Submit a Nomination for an OSA Award

 - recognizes contributions to quantum electronics

 - recognizes an OSA employee who contributes significantly to organizational excellence, promotes and enacts innovate solutions or exemplifies inspirational leadership.
-Deadline is 10 August
+Deadline: July 10

 - recognizes contributions to fiber optic technology (co-sponsored with the IEEE/Photonics Society).
-Deadline 10 August.
+Nominations for the 2019 award should be submitted to IEEE Photonics Society by 18 August.

 - recognizes distinguished contributions in quantum optics and atomic physics as well as leadership in the international scientific community (co-sponsored with Deutsche Physikalische Gesellschaft (DPG)).
-Deadline is 10 August.
+Deadline: 10 August.

 - recognizes an outstanding discovery, scientific or technological achievement or invention